Skip to content

 • Each workflow contains one or more jobs, which can run in sequential order or in parallel.
 Each job will run inside its own virtual machine runner or inside a container, and has one or more steps that either run a script that you define or run an action.

-The first time the “build-test.yml” file is committed to your repository, the runner runs your jobs.
+The first time the “aes-test.yml” file is committed to your repository, the runner runs your jobs.
 The same applies for any further push to the repository.
-Whenever the runner runs a job, the job results are displayed in the actions tab.
+If you wish to run tests only on request, you may modify the “aes-test.yml” file and remove the push event from the on property.

 Job progress